brainhack-school2020/deep_representational_learning/README.md

 The structure of the analyses will rely on :

-- Python: pyrsa, scikit-learn, tensorFlow & keras, and other visualisation tools.
+- developping analysis in Python scripts: pyrsa, scikit-learn, tensorFlow & keras
-- We will try to make the repository BIDS friendly as much as possible.
+- basics in visualisation tools : using jupyter notebooks, interactive widgets, seaborn, and scikit-learn for multi-dimensional scaling.
+- Considering that the data is not completely available, no need to focus on BIDS standards that much.

 # Data

+Description (general):

+we previously used brain EEG data to "decode" pairs of images (faces, objects, scenes, animals, etc.) we presented to human participants.
+By doing this with all pairs of images presented (49 stimuli = 1178 pairs), we created a Dissimilarity Matrix that is a summary of how the brain of each participant encodes diverse visual stimuli.
+This Representational Dissimilarity Matrix (RDM) was used as the base data input of this project.

+Deep neural networks (DNNs) encodes information in a similar way to the visual brain to categorize images; "they" activate more or less specific neurons depending on what they are presented with, and makes a decision ("This is a dog").
+Using RDMs to model human and DNN data was not an accident: it is useful because it enables us to have a similar format in which we can combine both human and "machine" representations

+-RDMs were averaged across particpants (N=23).

-Description : N = 23 neurotypical human participants; preprocessed EEG recordings (128 electrodes BioSemi); ~3200 trials per particpant (total trials ~= 73,000).
+Description specifics : N = 23 neurotypical human participants; preprocessed EEG recordings (128 electrodes BioSemi); ~3200 trials per particpant (total trials ~= 73,000).

 Task: participants completed a simple one-back task over a stream of images containing faces of different emotions/gender, human-made/natural objects, animals and scenes.